shakilmith/documentation/frontend/react/react-list/index.md

 If you now start your development server, you can see the numbers list has been rendered.

-Here we first created an array and then use the javaScript map function to iterate over numbers list.
+Here we first created an array and then use map function to iterate over numbers list.

 ![alt text](image1.png)